demisto/content/Packs/CybleEvents/Integrations/CybleEvents/README.md

 ### cyble-vision-fetch-alerts

 ***
-Fetch Incident event alerts based on the given parameters.
+Fetch Incident Event alerts based on the given parameters.
 Alerts would have multiple events grouped into one based on specific service type.
-So user would see in few cases more events than the limit provided.
+So users would see, in certain cases, more events than the limit provides.

 #### Base Command